Monitoring Query Performance

 Common Solutions for Improving Filtering

-• Use clustering keys and naturally ordered data in your filters.
+Utilize clustering keys and naturally ordered data to enhance filtering efficiency.

 Identifying the Situation